bghira/SimpleTuner/documentation/quickstart/FLUX.md

   - Additionally, Flux was fine-tuned on multi-aspect buckets, and other resolutions may be specified using commas to separate them: `1024x1024,1280x768,2048x2048`
 - `VALIDATION_GUIDANCE` - Use whatever you are used to selecting at inference time for Flux.
 - `VALIDATION_GUIDANCE_REAL` - Use >1.0 to use CFG for flux inference.
 Slows validations down, but produces better results.
 Does best with an empty `VALIDATION_NEGATIVE_PROMPT`.
+- `VALIDATION_NUM_INFERENCE_STEPS` - Use somewhere around 20 to save time while still seeing decent quality.
+Flux isn't very diverse, and more steps might just waste time.
 - `VALIDATION_NO_CFG_UNTIL_TIMESTEP` - When using `VALIDATION_GUIDANCE_REAL` with Flux, skip doing CFG until this timestep.
 Default 2.
 - `TRAINER_EXTRA_ARGS` - Here, you can place `--lora_rank=4` if you wish to substantially reduce the size of the LoRA being trained.
 This can help with VRAM use.
   - If training a Schnell LoRA, you'll have to supply `--flux_fast_schedule` manually here as well.
+- `GRADIENT_ACCUMULATION_STEPS` - Keep this low.
+1 will disable it, and 2 should be enough..
+4 is overkill.
+- `OPTIMIZER` - adamw_bf16 was found to perform very well, whereas Prodigy might stall out.
+If you're an expert though, feel free to experiment here.
+Beginners are recommended to stick with adamw_bf16.
+- `MIXED_PRECISION` - Beginners should keep this in `bf16` with `PURE_BF16=true` along with the adamw_bf16 optimiser.

 #### Validation prompts